rajrajhans/file-list-component/README.md

 ####2.
 Establishing the hierarchy between components (Parent - Child relationships)
 For our case, this can be the hierarchy between the components -
 ![](screens/hierarchy.png)

+### Building the components
+We shall build the components top-down, i.e. starting from FileList and working our way down to the child components.
+#### 1. FileListx

 ## Running the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).